ST Edge AI Core - Command-line Interface

 (generated c-file or library) and by type of memory segment.

-line sum-ups the different contributors.
+'RT total' line sum-ups the different contributors.

-indicates the contribution of the
+'lib (toolchain)' indicates the contribution of the

 used toolchain objects (including typically the low-level floating